HJEC/r-pi-application/index.md

 - https://astro-pi.org/
 - https://experience-ai.org/

-I understand that some of the domains I reviewed are operated by the Raspberry Pi Foundation, while others belong to Raspberry Pi Ltd. These entities operate independently and don’t necessarily have oversight over each other.
+I understand that some of the domains I reviewed are operated by the Raspberry Pi Foundation, while others belong to Raspberry Pi Ltd. These entities operate independently and don't necessarily have oversight over each other.
 However, for the purpose of this audit, I included all related websites in a broad, exploratory effort to identify as many opportunities for improvement as possible.

 ### Before we begin...

 I want to acknowledge the impressive work done by the teams at Raspberry Pi.
 Their websites are exemplary models of clean design, solid HTML structure, accessibility, and SEO practices.
 Every page I visited showcased great attention to detail, making it a challenge to find areas for improvement.
 Kudos to everyone involved!

-Of course, I needed to identify some points for discussion, so let’s dive in!
+Of course, I needed to identify some points for discussion, so let's dive in!

 ---